Jacques ABELMAN ✉

 Hideki KOIZUMI ✉

 is Professor of Urban Design at Kogakuin University and an urban designer who runs an urban planning and design firm, Studio Urban House in Tokyo.
-His research and practice focuses on urban design methodology, planning and design of public spaces, sustainable community and downtown revitalization, His most recent projects include planning and design of station plazas and streets in Moriya City, Komatsu City, Saitama City and Shimada City, downtown revitalization of Jiyugaoka, Chino City, and Sapporo City, International Urban Design and Planning Workshop in Phnom Penh, Cambodia and (English-Japanese) Dictionary of Urban Planning for International Professionals.
+His research and practice focus on urban design methodology, planning and design of public spaces, sustainable community, and downtown revitalization, His most recent projects include planning and design of station plazas and streets in Moriya City, Komatsu City, Saitama City, and Shimada City, downtown revitalization of Jiyugaoka, Chino City, and Sapporo City, International Urban Design and Planning Workshop in Phnom Penh, Cambodia and (English-Japanese) Dictionary of Urban Planning for International Professionals.

 Michael K. C. LAI

 is the Chief Executive Officer of St. James’ Settlement (a welfare, education and urban renewal NGO in Hong Kong).
-Educated in Hong Kong with a social sciences background, Michael has worked in the welfare field for over 30 years and sat on a number of important government advisory committee in welfare and urban Planning.
-He is currently a Board member of the Urban Renewal Authority, HK and since 1999 a member of the Town Planning Board.
+Educated in Hong Kong with a social sciences background, Michael has worked in the welfare field for over 30 years and sat on a number of important government advisory committees in welfare and urban planning.
+He is currently a Board member of the Urban Renewal Authority, HK, and since 1999 a member of the Town Planning Board.
 His organization is a strong advocate in community planning and it co-organized the last Conference in Hong Kong in 2002.

 Yu-Chung LI ✉

 is a registered Landscape Architect in California.
-He is interested in design process and the role of designer in various practices.
-He currently lives in Oakland, California and works on landscape projects in bay area, Taiwan and China.
+He is interested in the design process and the role of the designer in various practices.
+He currently lives in Oakland, California, and works on landscape projects in the San Francisco Bay Area, Taiwan, and China.

 Kuei-Hsien LIAO ✉